bellaoleksy/GLEON-Kelly-test/README.md

 ## Welcome! :wave:
 This is a repo for a GLEON project in which we are synthesizing global lake metabolism data and using it to test a newly development lake ecosystem model that predicts pelagic gross primary production.

+The data folder is too large to host on Github.
+For now, if you need access to any of the raw data, you can access them on [Dropbox](https://www.dropbox.com/scl/fo/cziaf5wkwm4zaslxp2118/h?dl=0&rlkey=ydpa0j4oq7x3puk8km6q7hozh).

 ## Collaborators
 I am leading this project with input from many co-authors and data providers.
 A list of participants is [here](https://docs.google.com/spreadsheets/d/14FQnQPgZ-pgy7uB7kFIcMt7frfEgLC2RvRmYzuu9jlE/edit?usp=sharing).